-- a.
-At least 12 inches below the cross tie. - b.
-At the bottom of the ballast layer in the case of rehabilitation by plowing. - $\it c$.
+a.
+At least 12 inches below the cross tie.

+b.
+At the bottom of the ballast layer in the case of rehabilitation by plowing.

+c.
 At the bottom of the subballast in new construction or rehabilitation where the track is removed.

 5-5.
-Protective Sand layer
+Protective Sand Layer

-a.
-Although not normally required, a 2-inchthick layer placed over the geotextile may assist in reducing the abrasion forces caused by the ballast as well as provide an additional filtration layer.
+a Although not normally required, a a-inchthick layer placed over the geotextile may assist in reducing the abrasion forces caused by the ballast as well as provide an additional filtration layer.
 In track rehabilitation where undercutting or plowing type of ballast removal operation is used, there may be many large aggregate pieces remaining on the surface of the subgrade prior to the placement of the geotextile.
-A 2-inch-thick layer of sand placed on the subgrade provides a smooth surface
+A 2-inch-thick layer of sand placed on the subgrade provides a smooth surface for the placement of the geotextile and protects the geotextile from punctures and abrasion due to the large aggregate pieces that are on the subgrade.